-- with sodium sulphite
+Preservation with sodium sulphite

 For steam boilers, add the sodium sulphite in soluble form to the completely drained steam boiler via the feedwater pump.
-Drain the steam boiler completely.
-Also fill any superheaters and flue gas heat exchangers.
+Fill the steam boiler completely.
+Also fill any installed economisers.
 The pH value should be between 11 and 12.
 Keep all valves closed during the preservation process.
 The preservation solution should be circulated weekly.
-Initially, check the sulphite excess frequently, then at least monthly.
+Initially, check the sulphite excess frequently, then at least once monthly.
 When the content drops and falls below the specified standard values, recirculate again and add agent, as required.